-- 39. Since the evidence rather shows that the Applicant was not suitable for the contested post, the Tribunal finds that the Respondent was not obliged to offer her a lateral transfer to said post. - 40.
-The Applicant further alleges that she was pregnant at the time of the competition and that she was the victim of bias and discrimination by the selection panel. - 41.
-On this issue, the Tribunal refers to the jurisprudence of the Appeals Tribunal that provides that "the burden of proving improper motivation lies with the staff member raising such claims" (See Asaad 2010-UNAT-021). - 42.
-The Tribunal finds that the Applicant's allegations in this regard are unsubstantiated and that the Applicant has not provided any evidence, apart from her own assertions, let alone facts or indices of bias, concerning her allegations of bias and discrimination by the selection panel.
-Also, there is no evidence that the Applicant's pregnancy was a factor in the selection process. - 43.
-Given that, according to the selection panel report, none of the candidates was selected because none was considered suitable for the post following a legitimate procedure based on a written test and competency-based interviews, the Tribunal cannot go further in the assessment of the lawfulness of the evaluation of the Applicant.
+- 34. The Applicant also argues that the fact that her post was to be abolished was not taken into account.
+Contrary to this assertion, it results from the file that the fact that she was on an abolished post was also considered as indicated in the "special consideration" section of the selection panel report which provides that "[f]our staff members on abolished positions applied for the post.
+All were invited to the written test, two passed, but none was found suitable for the position".
+The Tribunal notes that the Applicant was one of the candidates on an abolished position that applied and was short-listed for the position as an internal candidate. - 35.
+The Applicant also argues that she should have been selected for the post because she "scored the highest mark" in the written test.
+While it is true that the Applicant scored the highest mark in the test, namely 56 points, this does not necessarily mean that she should have been selected for the post. - 36.
+The Applicant further alleges that she was pregnant at the time of the competition and that she was the victim of bias and discrimination by the selection panel.
+She also claims that the selection process was "pre-decided" because none of the staff members on abolished posts were selected. - 37.
+On this issue, the Tribunal refers to the jurisprudence of the Appeals Tribunal that provides that "the burden of proving improper motivation lies with the staff member raising such claims" (See Asaad 2010-UNAT-021). - 38.
+The Tribunal finds that the Applicant's allegations in this regard are unsubstantiated and that the Applicant has not provided any evidence apart from her own assertions, let alone facts or indices of bias, concerning her allegations of bias and discrimination by the selection panel.
+Also, there is no evidence that the Applicant's pregnancy was a factor in the selection process.

-44. It is, indeed, well established that the Secretary-General has broad discretion in matters of appointment and promotions.
-When reviewing such decisions, the Tribunal shall examine "(1) whether the procedure as laid down in the Staff Regulations and Rules was followed; and (2) whether the staff member was given fair and adequate consideration" (Abbassi 2011-UNAT-110; Majbri 2012-UNAT-200; Ljungdell 2012-UNAT-265).

-- 45. The Appeals Tribunal further ruled in Rolland 2011-UNAT-122 that official acts are presumed to have been regularly performed.
-Accordingly, in a recruitment procedure, if the Administration minimally shows that a staff member's candidature was given full and fair consideration, the burden of proof shifts to the candidate, who must then be able to show through clear and convincing evidence to have been denied a fair chance. - 46.
+- 39. Given that, according to the selection panel report, none of the candidates was selected because none was considered suitable for the post following a legitimate procedure based on a written test and competency-based interviews, the Tribunal cannot go further in the assessment of the lawfulness of the evaluation of the Applicant. - 40.
+It is, indeed, well established that the Secretary-General has broad discretion in matters of appointment and promotions.
+When reviewing such decisions, the Tribunal shall examine "(1) whether the procedure as laid down in the Staff Regulations and Rules was followed; and (2) whether the staff member was given fair and adequate consideration" (Abbassi 2011-UNAT-110; Majbri 2012-UNAT-200; Ljungdell 2012-UNAT-265). - 41.
+The Appeals Tribunal further ruled in Rolland 2011-UNAT-122 that official acts are presumed to have been regularly performed.
+Accordingly, in a recruitment procedure, if the Administration minimally shows that a staff member's candidature was given full and fair consideration, the burden of proof shifts to the candidate, who must then be able to show through clear and convincing evidence to have been denied a fair chance. - 42.
 Finally, the Tribunal's power to review discretionary decisions was defined in Sanwidi 2010-UNAT-084 as follows: